 The Indian version AN/APY-10(I) has additional air-to-air modes.
 Source radartutorial.eu

 |Range Max: 370.4 km

 ||Generation: Early 2010s

 |Properties: Periscope/Surface Search – Advanced Processing [2000+], Track While Scan (TWS), Moving Target Indicator (MTI), Pulse-only Radar

 Max Range: 370.4 km

-The SAR provides multiple-resolution strip map and spot SAR operation, and allows high-resolution for target identification, battle damage assessment and weapons targeting.
+The SAR provides a multiple-resolution strip map and spot SAR operation and allows high-resolution for target identification, battle damage assessment and weapons targeting.

 Periscope detection uses high-scan speeds, high-pulse repetition frequency and high-resolution mode with advanced sea clutter rejection.

-Raytheon is offering the new global positioning system anti-jam, integrated friend or foe and towed decoy self protection suites along with a broadcast information system (BIS) and secure UHF satellite communications.
+Raytheon is offering the new global positioning system with anti-jam, integrated friend or foe and towed decoy self-protection suites, along with a broadcast information system (BIS) and secure UHF satellite communications.

 Weapons on the multimission maritime aircraft